skip to content

 Biography

-I am a PhD student at the University of Cambridge, researching the impact of generative artificial intelligence large language models on K-12 computing education.
+I am a part-time PhD student at the University of Cambridge, exploring physical computing approaches to teaching computer science at the K-12 level.
 With over 15 years of experience in STEM and computing education, I am passionate about exploring innovative teaching methods and enhancing learning experiences to include all students.
+I'm also a part-time Research Assistant supporting the Exploring Physical Computing in Schools (EPICS) project

 I am an award-winning educator, author, YouTuber, and podcast host who shares knowledge and enthusiasm for computing and STEM with a global audience of students, parents, and educators.